irene2mana-T3A2-2023/SakuraPantryClient/README.md

 ### `npm run test`

 Runs the test runner.
 It's set up to execute tests written for the React components or other JavaScript code in the project.

-### `npm run eject`

-Ejects the project, copying all build configs and dependencies (like webpack, Babel, ESLint) directly into the project for full control.
-Note: this is a one-way operation.
-Once you eject, you can’t go back!

 ### `npm run lint`